 How to track animals

-Tracking is a fun way to discover wildlife.
+Tracking is a fun way to discover and learn about wildlife and their behavior.

 How to track animals brings you closer to the often seemingly invisible world of animals.

 learning how to track we can discover the sign and movement of animals.
-Recently students mapped out coyote, gray fox, feral cat, birds, chipmunk, mouse, and bobcat.
+Recently our Oregon students mapped out coyote, gray fox, feral cat, birds, chipmunk, mouse, and bobcat.

 The discovery of wildlife is made easier through the skills of tracking.